 The World Statistics Pocketbook is an annual compilation of key economic, social and environmental indicators, presented in one-page profiles and selected from the wealth of international statistical information compiled regularly by the Statistics Division and the Population Division of the United Nations, the statistical services of the United Nations specialized agencies and other international organizations and institutions.

-UN CountryStats, a free data visualization app is now available for download from Google Play.
+UN CountryStats, a free data visualization app is now available for download from Google Play and App Store.

 Please give us your feedback about the World Statistics Pocketbook in this quick survey.
 Thank you!
 Take the survey